MENUCLOSE

 Barry Flanagan 1941–2009

-Born in Wales, Barry Flanagan studied at Birmingham College of Art and Crafts and then St Martin's School of Art, London.
-He lived and worked in Dublin and London.
-Flanagan was best known for his leaping and dancing bronze hares which were displayed worldwide.
-Flanagan represented Britain at the 1982 Venice Biennale.
-In 1991 he was elected to the Royal Academy and received an OBE.
-In 2006, in association with Dublin City Gallery The Hugh Lane, IMMA held a major retrospective of his work, which included ten large-scale bronzes installed along O'Connell Street and in Parnell Square.
+Born in Wales, sculptor Barry Flanagan studied at Birmingham College of Art and Crafts and St Martin's School of Art, London.
+Best known for his leaping and dancing bronze hares which were displayed worldwide, Flanagan represented Britain at the 1982 Venice Biennale.
+He was elected to the Royal Academy and received an OBE in 1991.
+A major retrospective of Flannagan’s work was held at IMMA, in association with Dublin City Gallery The Hugh Lane, in 2006.

 View Artist